matrix-org/matrix-spec-proposals/content/client-server-api/_index.md

 Room events are split into two categories:

-State Events
-These are events which update the metadata state of the room (e.g. room topic, room membership etc).
+* **State events**: These are events which update the metadata state of the room (e.g. room topic, room membership etc).
 State is keyed by a tuple of event `type` and a `state_key`.
 State in the room with the same key-tuple will be overwritten.

-Message events
-These are events which describe transient "once-off" activity in a room: typically communication such as sending an instant message or setting up a VoIP call.
+* **Message events**: These are events which describe transient "once-off" activity in a room: typically communication such as sending an instant message or setting up a VoIP call.